wtdcode/mdbx-remote/Readme.md

 ## Caveats

 - Only expose the RPC endpoint to trusted network because it doesn't have any protection or authentication.
 Tunnel the traffic via something like SSH if you really would like to expose it to public network.
-- The same database can't not be open-ed twice as inherited from MDBX.
+- The same database can't be opened twice as inherited from MDBX.

 ## Credits